Buxton Opera Festival

 FITNESS / PRACTICALITIES

-Cost of £1395 includes: accommodation based on sharing a twin or double bedded room, performances as described, breakfast, dinner with water & coffee, excursions & admissions, gratuities.
+Cost of £1565 includes: accommodation based on sharing a twin or double bedded room, four main festival performances as described, three festival fringe events as described, breakfast, one lunch, four dinners with water & coffee, excursions & admissions, gratuities.